mvolkmann/blog/src/nushell.md

 Nushell continues the UNIX tradition of commands whose input can be piped in from a previous command and whose output can be piped to a subsequent command.
+A series of commands separated by the pipe character `|` is referred to as a "pipeline".
+Commands stream their output to the next command in the pipeline.
-This is done in a streaming fashion so that a command does not have to run to completion before the next command in the pipeline can begin receiving that output as its input.
+A command does not have to run to completion before the next command in the pipeline can begin receiving that output as its input.

-Some commands, such as `echo` and `ls`, are lazy.
+Some commands such as `echo` and `ls` are lazy.
 This means they do not produce output unless something is requesting data from their output stream.
 One way to do this it to pipe their output to the `autoview` command